 Incident DetailsCause of Death:

-Sergeant Daniel Starnes succumbed to gunshot wounds suffered one month earlier when he was involved in a shootout during a traffic stop.
+Sergeant Daniel Starnes died from gunshot wounds he suffered one month earlier when he was involved in a shootout during a traffic stop.

-Sergeant Starnes, who was the agency's warrant officer, had stopped a suspect who had an outstanding warrant at Shelton and Wilbur roads.
-While Sergeant Starnes and the suspect were outside of their vehicles, shots were exchanged and Sergeant Starnes was struck in the chest four times by the suspect's .45-caliber handgun.
-Sergeant Starnes was not wearing a bullet-resistant vest at the time, was struck four times in the chest.
+Sergeant Starnes, who was the agency's warrant officer, had stopped a man who had an outstanding warrant.
+While he and the suspect were outside of their vehicles, shots were exchanged and Sergeant Starnes, who was not wearing a bullet-resistant vest at the time, was struck four times in the chest.

 The suspect then turned and fired into the patrol car, striking the sergeant's youngest son, who was participating in a college law enforcement ride-along.
 Sergeant Starnes was able to return fire, striking the suspect seven times, wounding him.

 His son was then able to retrieve the service shotgun from the trunk of the patrol car and he held the suspect at gunpoint until other units arrived.

 The incident happened only 15 minutes after Sergeant Starnes reported for duty and was within eyesight of his home.
 He died from his wounds one month later due to complications from an infection at Methodist Hospital in Indianapolis.